These Two TV Producers Started Tweeting And Are Now Kinda Famous

 Network sources say staffers have been critical internally of the practice.

 “It’s frustrating because they are tweeting internal information.
 It hasn’t been published on our website,” said one network source.
 “It hasn’t been on MSNBC.
-At the end of the day, it’s not your info, it’s info that is for the network’s platforms.”
+At the end of the day, it’s not your info — it’s info that is for the network’s platforms.”

 Another source said that Jaffy and Griffin aren’t breaking any internal rules by being fast, and are following the editorial standards guidance as to what is “reportable” or not.